Sloofy/After-Hours-Minecraft-Server/README.md

 # After Hours Minecraft Server

+# Do not merge this branch with master

 ## Summary
 This repository contains all the plugins, worlds, and config files used on the After Hours Minecraft server.
 Here, we hope to keep a public backup.